-If your shares are held in an account at a brokerage firm, bank, broker-dealer, or other similar organization, then you are the "beneficial owner" of shares held in "street name," and the Notice or these proxy materials were forwarded to you by that organization.
+If your shares are held in an account at a brokerage firm, bank, broker-dealer, or other similar organization, then you are the "beneficial owner" of shares held in "street name," and these proxy materials were forwarded to you by that organization.
 The organization holding your account is considered the stockholder of record for purposes of voting at the Annual Meeting.
-As a beneficial owner, you may still vote the shares at the Annual Meeting by logging into the Annual Meeting website at www.virtualshareholdermeeting.com/DAVE2022 with your control number and voting your shares electronically before the polls close during the Annual Meeting.
+As a beneficial owner, you may still vote the shares at the Annual Meeting by logging into the Annual Meeting website at www.virtualshareholdermeeting.com/DAVE2023 with your control number and voting your shares electronically before the polls close during the Annual Meeting.

-O: How do I vote?
+Q: How do I vote?

 A. You may vote by mail or follow any alternative voting procedure (such as telephone or internet voting) described on your proxy card.
-To use an alternative voting procedure, follow the instructions on each Notice and/or proxy card that you receive.
+To use an alternative voting procedure, follow the instructions on the proxy card or voting instructions that you receive.
 The procedures for voting are as follows: